Rural Hospitals Teeter On Financial Cliff As COVID-19 Medicare Loans Come Due

 Kaiser Health News is a nonprofit, independent program of the Kaiser Family Foundation, and is not affiliated with Kaiser Permanente.

-Sarah Jane Tribble spent more than a year and half reporting on a Kansas town that lost its only hospital.
+Sarah Jane Tribble spent more than a year and a half reporting on a Kansas town that lost its only hospital.
 This month, KHN and St. Louis Public Radio will launch "Where It Hurts," a podcast exploring the often painful cracks growing in America's health system.
-You can listen to Episode One of the podcast's first season, "No Mercy," on Tuesday, Sept.
+You can listen to Episode 1 of the podcast's first season, "No Mercy," on Sept.
 29.